 A dynasty trust is meant to manage assets for the benefit of your heirs for generations to come.
 As such, it’s subject to government and legal issues that were not foreseen by your agents decades or in advance.
 A flight clause will allow your trustees to manage risk and adapt to changes in the law after your passing.

 Also, an offshore trust is most susceptible to attack in its first year or two of formation.
 During this time, a creditor may have standing to bring suit in your country of registration.
 In that event, you might let him spend money on lawyers and then move out of his reach.
-For more on this, see: The Law of Fraudulent Transfer in Offshore Trusts

 For these reasons, a flight clause is a strong asset protection tool available only to offshore trusts.
 It will give your Trustees maximum discretion on how and where to best manage the trust for the benefit of your heirs.